topleft/mongo-crud-tutorial/readme.md

+## CRUD App for Begginers
-# NodeJS, Express, MongoDB Crud App
+### Node.js, Express, MongoDB

 ### Part 1

 **This tutorial tackles a vital programming fundamental - _CRUD_**.

 Nearly every single application on the web today creates and manipulates data as a core part of its functionality.
 My goal with this lesson is to get a beginner developer with a basic understanding of the command line, HTML, CSS, JavaScript and an interest in the MEAN stack to take a massive step towards professional coding.
-This is not going to address all aspects of server-side code, but it will shed some light project setup, routes and MongoDB.
+This is not going to address all aspects of server-side code, but it will shed some light on project setup, routes and MongoDB.

 I have set this project up with different git branches for the different sections.
-This means the code that appears in your editor will change depending on which branch you are on.
+If you are new to git: this means the code that appears in your editor will change depending on which branch you are on.
 To view a branch:

 ```sh
 $git checkout <branch-name-here>